- Make/Cancel an Appointment

 Nearly every element of style that is accepted and encouraged in general academic writing is also considered good practice in scientific writing.
 The major difference between science writing and writing in other academic fields is the relative importance placed on certain stylistic elements.
 This handout details the most critical aspects of scientific writing and provides some strategies for evaluating and improving your scientific prose.
 Readers of this handout may also find Scientific Reports useful.

-There are several different kinds of writing that fall under the umbrella of scientific writing, such as:
+There are several different kinds of writing that fall under the umbrella of scientific writing.
+Scientific writing can include:

 As a student in the sciences, you are likely to spend some time writing lab reports, which often follow the format of peer-reviewed articles and literature reviews.
 Regardless of the genre, though, all scientific writing has the same goal: to present data and/or ideas with a level of detail that allows a reader to evaluate the validity of the results and conclusions based only on the facts presented.
 The reader should be able to easily follow both the methods used to generate the data (if it’s a primary research paper) and the chain of logic used to draw conclusions from the data.
 Several key elements allow scientific writers to achieve these goals:

 Theories in the sciences are based upon precise mathematical models, specific empirical (primary) data sets, or some combination of the two.
 Therefore, scientists must use precise, concrete language to evaluate and explain such theories, whether mathematical or conceptual.
 Here are a few strategies for avoiding ambiguous, imprecise writing: